MrGrayShadow/01-project-recipes/README.md

 # odin-recipes

-The goal of my first web development project is to apply the HTML skills acquired in the first section of the foundations course in **The Odin Project** to create a website that contains links to four recipes.
+The goal of my first web development project is to apply the HTML skills acquired in the first section of the foundations course in **The Odin Project** to create a website that contains links, images and descriptions to four recipes.
 These skills include:

 - Type out HTML boilerplate:
 	- HTML root element